makerdao/governance-manual/parameter-index/vault-risk/param-stability-fee.md

 Adjusting a Stability Fee parameter is a manual process that requires an executive vote.
 Changes to Stability Fee parameters are subject to the GSM Pause Delay.

-The Rates Working Group has been empowered by Maker Governance to propose rate changes based on monetary policy, risk, and competitive landscape.
-The operations, membership, and historic proposals of this working group can be found on the [Maker Governance Forum](https://forum.makerdao.com/).
+The Maker Open Market Committee has been empowered by Maker Governance to propose rate changes based on monetary policy, risk, and competitive landscape.
+The operations, membership, and historic proposals of this committee can be found on the [Maker Governance Forum](https://forum.makerdao.com/tag/rates-working-group).

 **Why increase a Stability Fee parameter?**